 Read this if you are a business owner.

 Consider the value of the following two hypothetical companies.
-Roger owns Wag More, Bark Less (WMBL), a pet service company that employs 10 full-time dog walkers.
-Anita owns a very similar company, Happy Dog Walking Service (Happy Dog), which also happens to employ 10 full-time dog walkers.
+Anita owns A+ Manufacturing, a car parts manufacturer that employs 100 people.
+Roger owns a very similar company, D- Manufacturing, which also manufactures car parts and employs 100 people.
 These companies are both almost identical, and last year, they generated the same amount of revenue and income.
 A key difference, however, is in the management styles of the owners.
 Roger is extremely disorganized and has difficulty with record retention, locating information, and tracking and analyzing data.
 He is relatively inexperienced as a manager.
 Anita, meanwhile, is very punctual and organized and has 15 years of management experience.
-She is very capable of monitoring dog-walking data to optimize routes, manage employee utilization, and track client satisfaction.
+She relies heavily on tracking operational and financial data and makes this information readily available to managers and their teams.
+She believes in an organized, clean workplace, and her strong leadership and carefully maintained culture have resulted in employee tenure that is much higher than industry standards.
 Which company is more valuable?

-Despite being identical in terms of service offering and size, most people would identify Happy Dog as being more valuable.
-Alarm bells start to ring in a valuation analyst’s head when learning about the sloppy management style, lack of experience, and poor use of data at WMBL.
+Despite being identical in terms of service offering and size, most people would identify A+ Manufacturing as being more valuable.
+Alarm bells start to ring in a valuation analyst’s head when learning about the sloppy management style, lack of experience, and poor use of data at D- Manufacturing.
 The difference in value should be substantial.
-Despite generating the same amount of profit last year, Happy Dog could be worth twice as much as WMBL because these risk factors may jeopardize future profits.
+Despite generating the same amount of profit last year, A+ Manufacturing could be worth twice as much as D- Manufacturing because these risk factors may jeopardize future profits.

 In addition to the risk factors from the above example, there are many other drivers of business value.